OlivierFParis/DRACS/README.md

 All game rounds can be logged automatically through the **DataLogger** class, producing a CSV file containing both **features** and **labels**.
 To proceed with the training of all the models, please select option "Training" in the main menu.

+### Saving and Logs
+* All trained models are stored in the /models directory.
+* Gameplay data for training the Gradient Boosting model is logged automatically in /data as a CSV file.
+* To retrain the GBC model on new data, simply use the training option in the main menu.
+  * Currently the GBC model in /models need to be manually deleted for it to be retrained with the new data.

 ---